nicolauria/task-group-list/README.md

 # Wonderschool Coding Challenge

+* The node_modules folder has been gitignored.
+The js/jsx files were bundled with Webpack.

 ## Part 1 (React UI)
 I separated the task list into 3 main components:
 * Root